ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 For our purposes:

 - When you open a file with Vim, assuming you have set `:filetype on`, Vim tries to determine the file's type by cross-checking the file's extension against a set of extensions found in `$VIMRUNTIME/filetype.vim`.
-  Generally this method works out of the box (`filetype.vim` is over 2300 lines and covers the majority of common files).
+  Generally this method works out of the box (`filetype.vim` is over 2300 lines and covers most common files).

-  If the file's type is not detected from extension, Vim attempts to guess the file type based on file contents using `$VIMRUNTIME/scripts.vim` (reference: `:help filetype`).
+  If the file's type is not detected from its extension, Vim attempts to guess the file type based on file contents using `$VIMRUNTIME/scripts.vim` (see `:help filetype`).
   If both `$VIMRUNTIME/filetype.vim` and `$VIMRUNTIME/scripts.vim` fail, Vim checks the contents of `ftdetect` directories in your `runtimepath`, as described in the section [Manual filetype detection](#ftdetect) a few paragraphs above.

 - If Vim successfully detects a file's type, it sets the value of the `filetype` option to indicate the file type.
-  Often, but not always, the value of `filetype` matches the file's conventional extension; for LaTeX this value is `filetype=tex`.
-  You can check the current value of `filetype` with `echo &filetype` or `:set filetype?`.

-- After the `filetype` option is set, Vim checks the contents of your `~/.vim/ftplugin` directory, if you have one.
+- After the `filetype` option is set, Vim checks the contents of your `ftplugin/` directory, if you have one.
   If Vim finds either...

   - a file `ftplugin/{filetype}.vim` (e.g. `ftplugin/tex.vim` for `filetype=tex`), then Vim loads the contents of `{filetype}.vim`, or